 Modern digital technology is rapidly gaining ground as an integral part of security professionals' daily operations.
-Companies across the security industry are increasingly embracing artificial intelligence to make their jobs easier and manage the growing complexity of their security practices that need to respond appropriately to today's data deluge and keep pace with customer expectations.
+Companies across the security industry are increasingly embracing artificial intelligence to make their jobs easier and manage the growing complexity of their security practices that must respond appropriately to today's data deluge and keep pace with customer expectations.
 So how exactly has AI improved security?

-First of all: What is Artificial Intelligence in the Security industry?
+First: What is Artificial Intelligence in the Security industry?

 AI, short for Artificial Intelligence, is a discipline of computer science hidden in many aspects of security today: To keep us safe, AI can be found in many facets of security, not least in video surveillance, home security, or threat screening for significant events.
-In short, when machines do intelligent things on their own, by themselves, without human guidance to keep you safe, you can be pretty sure that AI is their backbone.
+In short, when machines do intelligent things on their own, without human guidance to keep you safe, you can be pretty sure that AI is their backbone.

 For security systems to perform tasks and solve problems the way we would, they must be equipped with human-like intelligence.
 But how can human intelligence be imitated?
 AI developers use mathematical functions and complex algorithms to replicate human intelligence in security technology.
 What many don't know, however, is that AI is also heavily influenced by psychology, neuroscience, philosophy, and communications.
 Computer science can be seen as a mere enabler, a means to an end to implementing AI.